-What happens in case of inclement weather?
+Whathappensin case of inclement weather?
 Are games rescheduled?
 How will a parent/coach know if games are canceled?
 Due to Metro Parks policy, games cannot be played when there is standing water on the fields.
 This is to protect the fields as well as protecting the players from injury.
 Games may be rescheduled for weekdays.
-If games are canceled there will be a notice on the homepage of www.wnsl.org as well as a notice sent out via social media (Facebook, Twitter, etc)
+If games are canceled there will be a notice on the homepage of www.wnsl.org as well as a notice sent out via social media (Facebook, Twitter, etc) and an email sent to all participants (time permitting).

 When and how often do teams practice?
 Teams usually practice once per week, however, practice frequency and location is determined by each coach.
 Official WNSL practice begins after the Coaches' Meeting.
-Practice time slots will be given out at the Coaches' Meeting.